RemNote Referral Credits

 Having other RemNote users in your professional or personal circles can have other benefits well beyond the credits you will earn.

-Professional Collaboration (Invite your Colleagues)
+Professional Collaboration (invite your Colleagues)

-Having Colleagues who use RemNote can allow you to share information and improve productivity.
+Having colleagues who use RemNote can allow you to share information and improve productivity.
 If you use RemNote to organize your work, take workplace meetings, plan projects or track client info, you might benefit enormously from sharing those notes across users.

-Studying Synergies (Invite your classmates)
+Studying Synergies (invite your classmates)

 Collaborative Research and Writing

 If you are working on a large-scale research project like a thesis or paper for publication with other researchers, you could collaborate on a Shared Knowledge Base.
-Sharing everything within it, from outlines to notes and bibliographical references, could save you and any co-authors or fellow scholars time and effort.
+Sharing everything within it, from outlines to notes and bibliographical references, can save you and any co-authors or fellow scholars time and effort.

 Did this answer your question?